Myst1cX/SpotiKit/README.md

 Two scripts, pick one:

 > **SpotiwebJS**: Premium spoof + ad-slot removal only.
 Forced English locale spoof.
-No desktop UI layout changes except for the restoration of the old Now Playing View button.
+No desktop UI layout changes except for the restoration of the old Now Playing View button and Amoled mode.
 >
 > **SpotiKitMobileDesktop**: Mobile version of SpotiwebJS.
 Adds a full mobile-like layout on open.spotify.com (floating player, bottom nav, library-as-overlay).
 >